pic

 Single Instruction, Multiple Data (SIMD) is an optimization technique widely embraced in modern CPU architectures.
 At its core, SIMD allows a single CPU instruction to process multiple data points concurrently, rather than sequentially processing them one by one.
-The parallel approach can yield substantial performance gains, especially for workloads involving simple identical calculations repeated across multiple data elements. [note] SIMD isn't exclusive to CPUs, with GPUs also taking advantage of it.
-GPU's architecture is a natural fit for SIMD, as it was conceived for parallel processing of simple identical operations.
+This parallel approach can yield substantial performance gains, especially for workloads involving simple identical calculations repeated across multiple data elements. [note] SIMD isn't exclusive to CPUs, with GPUs also taking advantage of it.
+The architecture of GPUs is a natural fit for SIMD, as they were designed for parallel processing of simple identical operations.

 The efficiency of SIMD lies in its ability to leverage parallelism within a single CPU core.
 By operating on vectors rather than individual elements, SIMD instructions can execute the same operation on multiple data points simultaneously.
 This is why the process of applying SIMD is often referred to as vectorization.